ZacDSmith/Discord-bot/README.md

 COMMANDS ARE NOT CASE SENSITIVE

 Make sure to set up a .env file with the discord Token and api key for chatgpt.
+Check example.env for setup

 event.py